Vijayanth-Reddy-K/Simpletask-Modifications/Individual Functions for Filtering and Grouping.md

 end
 ```

-This will group the tasks according to the internal representation of the due date, which is a large number (~10 to 11 digits).
+This will group the tasks according to the internal representation of the due date, which is a large number (~10 to 11 digits) (representing the due date in seconds).

 Some examples use `os.time()`.
 To understand what `os.time()` returns, instead of `f.due`, use `os.time()` in the above example.
 And to know exactly what the due or threshold or creation dates and times are for the corresponding internal representations stored in `f.due`, etc., use: